MagicMango54123/Nabhans_BSE_Portfolio/index.md

 - Previous challenges you faced that you overcame
 - What needs to be completed before your final milestone

 **Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**
+Go to YouTube, click Share -> Embed, and copy and paste the code to replace what's below.**
 -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/aJhYZ5yLmZg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 What I've added to my project is a temperature sensor that uses a speaker to tell you when an object is too hot and unsafe to touch, a Bluetooth module with a voltage divider and a button, and uploaded audio files to the board without an SD card.
 The temperature sensor can be used in a situation where something is too hot and unsafe to touch.
 Since the blind person can't see how far the aforementioned hot object is, this would tell you to not get closer.
 I added audio files to the board so that the speaker can tell you that something is not rather than having another sound to indicate that something is.
 I added a Bluetooth module with a button because I wanted to add a help button just in case the person is in an unsafe situation and needs to alert someone.